kirit777/phpEasy/README.md

    1 connection
    2 table name
    3 array of colomn name
-   4 array of value which in that colomn
+   4 array of value which in that colomn \n
+   5 in this parameter you can put any \n
+        for AND use '&'
+        for OR use '|'